wp-plugins/amazonsimpleadmin/readme.txt

 Features:

-* Ease of use with **BBCode** tags
+* Ease of use with asa-**Shortcode** tags
 * Lets you design your own product **templates**
 * Supports all Amazon webservice **country codes**: CA, CN, DE, ES, FR, IN, IT, JP, UK, US
 * Use your Amazon **tracking ID** for making money
 * Features **collections**.
 You can define and mangage sets of products as a collection an show them on a page with only one BBCode tag or just the latest added product in your sidebar
-* Backend translation: supported so far are english and german.
+* Backend translation: supported so far are english, german and spanish.
 Contact me to help translate.
 * Supports product **preview layers** (for US, UK and DE so far)
 * New with version 0.9.5: **Caching** Speeds up your blog when adding many products to your posts!
 * New with version 0.9.6: Parsing [asa] tags in user comments
 * Since version 0.9.6 compatible with Amazons Product Advertising API changes by August 15, 2009 which require all requests to be authenticated using request signatures
 * Version 0.9.7 supports customer reviews again!
 * Version 0.9.11 brings AJAX mode (optional) for faster page load
+* Error handling options
+* Test section

 == Installation ==